The Power of Knowledge

 Why prevent someone from accessing Youtube, Wikipedia or Waze, either by cutting them off from the system altogether or charging a price they can't afford?
 This would always constitute a loss to society.
 With marginal cost at or near zero, any given individual might receive some benefit, which constitutes a benefit greater than the marginal cost.
 And best of all, they might use what they learn to create something that they share and that in turn winds up delivering extraordinary enjoyment or a scientific breakthrough to the world.

 Technology is Not Enough

-We have based our economies around the Job Loop, which is currently breaking down.
+We have based our economies around the Job Loop, which is currently breaking down and yet is still trapping a lot of our attention.
 We have based our laws about information access on locking up information and selling it like industrial products.
 And we have developed a culture that supports our participation in the industrial economy, both as producers (workers) and consumers.
 Both collectively and individually, we have adopted a range of assumptions and beliefs that enable us to structure our lives around our jobs and to fuel the economy through consumption.
-To participate fully in a knowledge society, we will have to free ourselves psychologically, re-thinking our behavior as consumers and embracing new assumptions and beliefs that enable us to learn, create, and share knowledge.

-If we want to truly unleash the knowledge loop, if we want to make it central to our lives, if we want to reap its benefits and limit its downsides, then we need to make major changes regulation and self-regulation.
+If we want to truly unleash the Knowledge Loop, if we want to make it central to our lives, if we want to reap its benefits and limit its downsides, then we need to make major changes in regulation and self-regulation.
 These are the subject of Part Three.